REHLIN GRAPHICS FINE ART

 ’s Panic Grass painting.
 Look closely, and you’ll see a tiny vole who also appreciated this beautiful plant.

 Panic Grass is a 36" x 18" framed acrylic-on-canvas painting.
-Please contact Jim via the email icon at the top of this page if you
+Please use the email icon at the top of this page if you

-’re interested in purchasing this painting or have questions about any of his artwork.
+’re interested in purchasing this painting or have questions about any of Jim's artwork.

 Picture